yanjia1777/tp/docs/DeveloperGuide.md

 **Expected**

-- If there is one item that matches the query, it asks user if the user wants to delete the found item.
+- If there is one Entry that matches the query, it asks user if the user wants to delete the found Entry.
     - When user inputs `n`, it exits the delete process.
-- If there are multiple items that match the query, it asks the user to choose the index of item that the user wants to delete from a given list.
+- If there are multiple Entries that match the query, it asks the user to choose the index of Entry that the user wants to delete from a given list.
     - When user inputs `cancel`, it exits the delete process.